awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 ## CloudWatch Logs IAM Policy<a name="cwl_iam_policy"></a>

-Before your container instances can send log data to CloudWatch Logs, you must create an IAM policy to allow your container instances to use the CloudWatch Logs APIs, and then you must attach that policy to the `ecsInstanceRole`\.
+Before your container instances can send log data to CloudWatch Logs, you must create an IAM policy to allow your container instances to use the CloudWatch Logs APIs, and then you must attach that policy to `ecsInstanceRole`\.

 **To create the `ECS-CloudWatchLogs` IAM policy**